johnson82nguyen/BattleShip/README.md

 Second step,
 Make sure you downloaded the source code for this battle ship game.
 You could either clone the repo into your terminal, or you can just downloaded the files individually.

-To turn the game, use the following commands
+To execute the game, use the following commands

 ```bash
 javac BattleboatsBoard.java